Digitizing a life: Tips for tackling a giant scanning project

 If your scanning software offers, let it name your files something meaningful.
 Using the settings shown here, each new file is named “SniderAlbum1-” followed by an ever-increasing three-digit number.

-If your software doesn’t have this feature (or if you forgot to use it), you can save time by renaming files en masse using an app such as Rename It or Renamer.
+If your software doesn’t have this feature (or if you forgot to use it), you can save time by renaming files en masse using an app such as

 Use the Preview app to rotate and trash images